 In our own operations, we have identified construction and maintenance projects as being high risk for modern slavery and exploitative practices which can lead to forced labor.
-This includes, for example, major refinery turnarounds and expansion projects.
+During such projects, large numbers of third-party construction and maintenance workers temporarily work onsite at Neste's refineries, with numbers peaking during refinery shutdowns, turnarounds and expansion projects.
+This includes third-party migrant workers who may not be familiar with the local working language, culture, labor standards or legal requirements, which makes them more vulnerable to becoming victims of labor exploitation.